gravitational/teleport/rfd/0032-role-tester.md

 ### Facts
 Facts (or predicates) represent assertions of the world in which we operate.For translating Teleport's RBAC system, we can take everything we know from the role configuration and define what we need.

-We will need to determine the labels on the node itself, the role's defined allow/deny labels, the role's define logins, and the user to role pairs.
+We will need to determine the labels on the node itself, the role's defined allow/deny labels, the role's define logins, and the user to role facts.

 Fact | Example | Interpretation
 --- | --- | ---
 `HasRole(user, role)` | `HasRole(jean, dev)` | User 'jean' has role 'dev'
-`HasLoginTrait(user)` | `HasLoginTrait(jean)` | User 'jean' has a login trait
 `HasTrait(user, trait_key, trait_value)` | `HasTrait(jean, login, dev)` | User 'jean' has the login trait 'dev'
 `NodeHasLabel(node, label_key, label_value)` | `NodeHasLabel(node-1, environment, staging)` | SSH node 'node-1' has the label 'environment:staging'
 `RoleAllowsNodeLabel(role, label_key, label_value)` | `RoleAllowsNodeLabel(dev, environment, staging)` | Role 'dev' is allowed access to SSH nodes with label 'environment:staging'